turingschool-projects/kwk-level3-swift/sessions/arrays_slides.markdown

 # Creating an Array

-* Starting with Data
-Instead of declaring an empty array, we can also declare an array that starts with data, like below:
+Starting with Data: Instead of declaring an empty array, we can also declare an array that starts with data, like below:

 ```
 var shoppingList = ["Bread", "Cheese", "Milk", "Cheese"]